roman-right/beanie-fastapi-demo/articles/eng.md

 ## Data model

 The package is installed.
-Now I can start.
-Let's define the structure of notes.
+Now we're ready to go.
+Let's define the structure of the notes.

 ```python
 from enum import Enum